 The company has around 50 pods now, but its founder and CEO, Ivan Ariza, told TechCrunch that they plan to at least double the size of their network over the next six months to cover 75 additional cities.

 The coronavirus pandemic triggered a Latin American e-commerce boom, with online retail sales in Latin America estimated to reach $85 billion in 2021 and $160 billion by 2025.
-On regional level, Brazil and Mexico are competing for the spotlight, respectively accounting for 31% and 28% of the Latin American e-commerce market.
+On a regional level, Brazil and Mexico are competing for the spotlight, respectively accounting for 31% and 28% of the Latin American e-commerce market.

 Ariza argues that e-commerce in Latin America can grow faster if the logistics side of the equation is better taken care of.